-4. Williams & Graham
+3. Williams & Graham

 Retrograde gets props for the best undercover entrance, concealed in the back of an ice cream shop in Uptown.
 Frozen Matter boasts the freezer door that unlocks this authentic speakeasy.
 Fancy cocktails reign here, along with a few small plates to accompany them.

-A doorbell on the freezer door rings a host to your presence.
-It’s the only clue to an otherwise unmarked bar, that, and others on the waiting list lounging in an ice cream parlor with no ice cream.
-The atmosphere is less rustic speakeasy, and more club feel with an astronomy vibe, keeping it true to its name Retrograde.
-It opens daily at 5pm.
-530 E 19th Ave, Denver
+A light switch on the freezer door rings a host to your presence.
+It’s the only clue to an otherwise unmarked bar, besides seeing individuals oddly lounging in a functioning ice cream parlor without ordering ice cream.
+The atmosphere is a less rustic speakeasy, and more club feel with an astronomy vibe, keeping it true to its name Retrograde.
+It opens daily at 5 pm daily.

 B&GC is probably the most authentic speakeasy in Denver, given its exclusivity and hidden locale.
 Buried in the basement of the Halcyon Hotel, it can be difficult to garner access to.

-7. Peaks Lounge
+6. Peaks Lounge

-8. Downtown Aquarium
+7. Downtown Aquarium

-You won’t need to pay access to the aquarium to soak in some of its scenery via The Dive Lounge.
-With a full restaurant, weekday happy hour and a 50,000 gallon centerpiece aquarium, you’re sure to have a memorable time.
-700 Water St, Denver
+You won’t need to pay for access to the aquarium to soak in some of its scenery via The Dive Lounge.
+Boasting a happy hour Monday to Friday, on-site there is a full restaurant and a 50,000-gallon centerpiece aquarium, ensuring you’ll have a memorable time.

 8. Cooper Lounge